dsandor/datamatrix/README.md

 4. Maintains an index of column effective dates to ensure data freshness
 5. Stores data in JSON files using a full trie directory structure based on ID_BB_GLOBAL
 6. Keeps all data in an in-memory DuckDB database for fast SQL querying
+7. Tracks progress of file processing and row enumeration with visual indicators
-7. Exposes a REST API for querying the data
+8. Exposes a REST API for querying the data and monitoring progress

 ## API Endpoints